Recovering Addict finds “HOPE” from rehab in Joburg

 I learnt to lie from a very young age.
 “Where’s your dad???”
 Other kids would ask.
 I would tell them that he died, just before I was born and quickly change the

-How do you answer a question you, yourself having been asking all your life, with ever changing answers???
+How do you answer a question you, yourself have been asking all your life, with ever-changing answers???

 I started toying with the idea of suicide around the age of 8 after having broken an iron.
 I was sure that Hitler would kill me!
 (Hitler was the affectionate term I used to call my mom).
 I stood on the rooftop of the 5-story block of flats we lived in and considered jumping.

 I decided against it.
 If I were to make it alive, she would really f%$k me up for stupidity.

 Around this age, my mom was sexually harassed at work, falling into an even deeper spiral of depression and anger.

 I did terribly at school and mom constantly reminded me of how stupid I was, often called names such as dumb f&*k and idiot.